-9. Investment in An Associate
+7. Investment in an Associate

 In August 2004, the Company made an investment of \$997,000 in Beijing Pixel Software Technology Co.
 Ltd. ("Pixel") to acquire 15% of its equity interest (the "Acquisition").
 The Company has the right to appoint one of four members of the Board of Directors, who has the right to veto any cooperation between Pixel and competitors of the Company.
-The Company believes that it can exercise a significant influence on Pixel's operations so that the investment was accounted for under the equity method.
-During the years ended December 31, 2006, 2005 and 2004, the Company recorded a share of profit of \$151,000, \$102,000 and loss of \$2,000 in the consolidated statements of operations, respectively.
+The Company believes that it can exercise a significant influence on Pixel's operations; accordingly, the investment was accounted for under the equity method.
+During the years ended December 31, 2007, 2006 and 2005, the Company recorded a share of profits of \$9,000, \$151,000 and \$102,000 in the consolidated statements of operations, respectively.
+In August 2007, the Company disposed of its 15% equity interests in Pixel to the controlling shareholders of Pixel.
+Accordingly, starting from September 1, 2007, Pixel ceased to be an associate of the Company.

-10. Goodwill
+8. Goodwill